 Similarly, if a child is struggling they will be able to suggest activities to build their confidence, preparing them for future tasks.
 For example, if a child is finding it difficult to hold a pencil, the teacher would guide them towards work with Practical Life equipment such as using tweezers to pick up objects; threading beads; using a medicine-dropper; modelling with play dough and cutting with scissors.
 They may also encourage work with materials like the knobbed cylinders in the Sensorial area, which require a three-finger ‘pincer-grip’.
 Gradually, these activities will help to develop the small muscles in the child’s hand, better preparing them for writing.

 This ceremony is part of the Culture area of the Montessori curriculum.
 During circle time a cloth with a painted sun is rolled out on to the floor and the birthday child holds a small globe.
 The child walks slowly around the ‘sun’ (one time for each year of his/her life), while everybody sings the months of the year song (“January, February, March and April… It takes one whole year to go around the sun”) as the teacher explains how the earth revolves around the sun.
-I could say Mama and Dada, I was able to walk, I could ride my bike, I could swim (not sure if you need to add more content to this sentence as it doesn’t make complete sense.
+I could say Mama and Dada, I was able to walk, I could ride my bike, I could swim.
 This helps the children to start learning about the passing of time in a tangible way.